SECRET-GUEST/tiny-scripts/python/INSTALLER/README.md

 # Quick Python Application Packaging

 This repository facilitates the swift creation of an executable (.exe) application from a Python script.
 It contains three folders, each equipped with different tools and configuration files to compile your Python software into a standalone application and, optionally, package it into an installer.

+You can also test my build template here :  [pyBuilder](https://github.com/SECRET-GUEST/pyTemplate)

 Here’s a brief description of what each folder contains:

 ## 1. **Inno Setup**